Updated: Jan 6

 Intelligent Business Process Management

-A number of different methods are used by Intelligent Business Process Management to identify, model, assess, measure, improve, and optimize business processes.
+Several different methods are used by Intelligent Business Process Management to identify, model, assess, measure, improve, and optimize business processes.
 People, systems, information, and objects are all coordinated by iBPM to deliver business outcomes that support your company's goals.

 Using process mining tools, hyperautomation tools track processes that need to be accelerated and accelerate outputs.
 An organization's transactions are interpreted by process mining software, and you're shown how to complete them effectively.

 A hyper-automated process encompasses more than just putting technological tools in place to manage tasks.
-It requires human input in order for decisions to be logical and based on facts.
+It requires human input for decisions to be logical and based on facts.
 Hyperautomation offers enterprises a framework for expanding, integrating and optimizing enterprise automation.
 In addition to building on the successes of RPA tools, it also addresses their weaknesses.

 The term hyperautomation describes the sophistication of the full automation process (i.e., Idea, Discover, Build, Control, Value),